 If you’ve received the RMD notice, then you probably have an IRA.
 A life insurance trust is like your IRA.
 Your IRA isn’t an investment itself, but rather the account that holds your investments.
 A life insurance trust is similar to that, because it isn’t a policy itself, but an account that holds policies.
 This is an important distinction because the trust is set up under an entity name, not your own.
 Once the policies are in the trust, they become assets of the trust and are no longer considered your assets.

 The trust becomes a beneficiary and the entity responsible for managing the funds, purchasing and holding policies, filing the claims at the time of your death, and making the payments out to your surviving heirs.
 The trust is managed by a trustee who is responsible for handling all of this.
 You cannot be the trustee and it’s not recommended that a spouse be a trustee, either.
-Often, the trustee winds up being a family member other than a spouse ← (will link to post on choosing a trustee), or a CPA or other financial professional.
+Often, the trustee winds up being a family member other than a spouse, or a CPA or other financial professional.